trevor050/2thamoon/README.md

 - growth and lack there of: you can control how many people flood in and how easy they are willing to panic sell
 - hype: simulate outside hype and '2thamoon' attitude
 - market regime shifts (bull/bear/neutral) that mess with your coins
-- whale behavior simulation -- because every market has those dickheads
+- whale, retail, and other types of buyers behavior simulation
 - organic user growth with adoption curves and churn mechanics
 - liquidity depth modeling with real slippage calculation